Colombian unions, students set more protests in honor of dead teenager

-BOGOTA (Reuters) - Colombian unions and student groups will hold another demonstration on Wednesday in honor of a teenage demonstrator who died after being injured by a tear gas canister, after an initial strike last week sparked days of protests.
+BOGOTA (Reuters) - Colombian unions and student groups will hold another protest on Wednesday in honor of a teenage demonstrator who died after being injured by a tear gas canister, after an initial strike last week sparked days of marches.

 Other demonstrations are expected to continue on Tuesday, the sixth straight day of protests following a 250,000-person march last week organized by the National Strike Committee.

-The committee said in a statement on Tuesday that it would take part in meetings with President Ivan Duque to “demand a permanent negotiation until the agenda for which the Nov.
-21 strike was called is resolved.”
+The committee said in a statement early on Tuesday it would demand “a permanent negotiation until the agenda for which the Nov.
+21 strike was called is resolved” in a meeting with President Ivan Duque.

+The meeting lasted about two hours, with committee leaders demanding Duque meet with them without including business leaders or other sectors.

 Thousands of peaceful protesters have taken to the streets over issues including economic reforms, police violence and corruption.